kapil-git-1226/kapil-git-1226/README.md

 - 🔭 I’m currently working on **Enhancing my problem-solving skills**

-- 🌱 I’m currently learning **Java, Web Development and Data Structures**
+- 🌱 I’m Passionate about learning **Machine Learning , Development and Data Structures**

 - 📫 How to reach me **gangwark057@gmail.com**